EMERGING (AFTER 303 HOURS OF CPE)

 Cara Ellen Modisett

-Cara Ellen Modisett is curate at Trinity Episcopal Church in Staunton, Va. and a transitional deacon in the Episcopal Diocese of Southwestern Virginia.
+Cara Ellen Modisett is associate rector of Trinity Episcopal Church in Staunton, Va. and a priest in the Episcopal Diocese of Southwestern Virginia.
 A collaborative pianist and essayist, former public radio reporter and magazine editor, she graduated in 2022 from Virginia Theological Seminary.

 Previous